justmiles/go-markdown2confluence/README.md

 Usage of markdown2confluence:

     -debug
         enable debug logging
     -file string
         markdown file to sync with Confluence
     -space string
         space in which page should be created.
 Defaults to user's personal space -title string
-      	title for page to update
+        title for page.
+Defaults to file name without .md extension